 For example, if you want to hide the Sisense header from the dashboard, you can add the ?embed=true&edit=true&h=false parameters to the URL of the dashboard to hide the header:

 In this example, the embed=true embeds the dashboard into your environment in the view mode.
 The edit=true parameter allows the users with the appropriate permissions to edit Sisense in your environment.
 The h=false parameter hides the Sisense header, allowing you to white label the dashboard.

 Authentication in Embedded Dashboards and Widgets

 All Sisense dashboards and widgets require authentication.
-When embedding dashboards and widgets outside of the Sisense environment, usually the use case is to not enforce the Sisense environment authentication, but rather use SSO (Single Sign On) with existing corporate authentication.
-To read more on configuring Single Sign On in Sisense, Introduction to SSO.
+When embedding dashboards and widgets outside of the Sisense environment, the usual practice is to use Single Sign-On(SSO) with existing corporate authentication.
+SSO is more common than using the Sisense environment authentication.
+To read more on configuring SSO in Sisense, see Introduction to SSO.